vipul-space23/PasswordGenerator/README.md

 1. Choose the character types you'd like to include in your password (e.g., lowercase, uppercase, numbers, special characters).
 2. Set the desired password length.
 3. Click on "Generate Password" to create a unique, random password.
+4. View the strength indicator to check the security of the generated password.
-4. Use the "Copy" button to save the password to your clipboard.
+5. Use the "Copy" button to save the password to your clipboard.

 ## Usage
 1. Clone the repository: